matiasdiezcanseco/gnopardy-app/docs/STYLING.md

 # Styling Guide 🎨

-This document covers the styling approach, Tailwind CSS configuration, and design conventions for Geopardy.
+This document covers the styling approach, Tailwind CSS configuration, and design conventions for Jeopardy.

 ## Overview

-Geopardy uses **Tailwind CSS 4** for styling with a utility-first approach.
+Jeopardy uses **Tailwind CSS 4** for styling with a utility-first approach.
 Components are styled using Tailwind classes, with shadcn/ui providing pre-built, customizable UI components.

 ## Tailwind CSS Setup